-Occasionally, the cartridge will need a better cleaning to remove oils and minerals from its surface.
-For this, remove the cartridge, clean with a high-pressure nozzle, then place the cartridge in a plastic container, soaking the cartridge three to six hours or overnight in a solution of specially formulated cartridge filter cleaner available from your Sweetwater Dealer.
+Periodically, the filter cartridge will need a more thorough cleaning to remove imbedded oils and minerals.
+For this, we suggest cleaning as above and then soaking the cartridge overnight in a plastic container filled with a solution of water and a specially formulated filter cleanser available from your Sundance dealer.

-The average life expectancy of a Sweetwater hot tub filter cartridge is approximately two years with proper care and water quality maintenance.
-A replacement cartridge may be purchased from your dealer.
+The average life expectancy of a Sweetwater filter cartridge is approximately two years with proper care and water quality maintenance.
+A replacement cartridge may be purchased from your Sundance Dealer.